-Signatory authority is delegated by the Institution to the Associate Dean of Research and Sponsored Programs (ADRSP) for submitting sponsored award applications in support of research, educational, and other sponsored projects.
+Signatory authority is delegated by the Institution to the Assistant Vice President of Research and Sponsored Programs (AVPRSP) for submitting sponsored award applications in support of research, educational, and other sponsored projects.

-The ADRSP may delegate his/her authority for submission of a sponsored project.
+The AVPRSP may delegate his/her authority for submission of a sponsored project.

 Provides assistance with funding information, reviewing and procuring approval of all proposals to external sponsors.